 Of course, boys still need interaction with girls and so Hale has a close connection with its sister school, St Mary’s Anglican Girls’ School.

 Hale School is proud to attract families from a wide variety of backgrounds, which enhances the school culture of diversity, inclusiveness, hard work and ambition.

 Hale is located in the north-western suburb of Wembley Downs and boasts a sprawling campus surrounded by natural bushland.
 Hale’s facilities support learning by giving the boys access to multiple sporting fields, well-equipped buildings and performance spaces in a quiet suburban oasis.

 Our new award-winning Junior School provides purpose-built spaces for the younger boys.
 The Junior School has an intimate village feel for its 400 students, with connection to the adjoining natural bushland.

-Hale’s Middle School is another modern facility, providing designated learning and recreation spaces for the Year 7 and 8 boys, plus access to the larger Senior School.
+Hale’s Middle School is another modern facility, providing designated learning and recreation spaces for the Year 7 boys, plus access to the larger Senior School.

 Teaching and learning

 Our students are supported by teachers who are among the best in their field.
 They are committed beyond the classroom in mentoring, tutoring, sport coaching and counselling students.

 While Hale School is known for academic excellence, we cater to all ability levels and aim to support each boy to reach his personal potential.
 Dedicated learning support specialists identify and assist students with learning difficulties, both in small group settings and in the mainstream classroom through differentiation.